groszste/SpoofGAN/README.md

 ## Database

-A preprepared dataset of synthetic fingerprints (live and 6 spoof types) is available for download at this link: http://biometrics.cse.msu.edu/Publications/Databases/MSU_SpoofGAN/
+A preprepared dataset of synthetic fingerprints (live and 6 spoof types) is available for download at this link: http://biometrics.cse.msu.edu/Publications/Databases/MSU_SpoofGAN/.
+There are 1,500 unique fingers with 3 live impressions and 3 impressions of each spoof type, giving a total of 31,500 images.

 ## Inference